 - Spanish (Latin American, Castilian)

-To access Mango, you must click through the link on this page (you cannot bookmark the site directly).
+To access Mango, you must click through the link Mango Languages.
 If you're on campus, it will take you right to Mango.
 If you're off-campus, it will go through an EZ Proxy page, where you'll need to sign in with your MHC username and password.

 Once you're on the Mango page, you have the option to set up an a Mango account, to keep track of your studies, or just start studying without making a Mango account.